freeseek/gtc2vcf/README.md

   bcftools norm --no-version -Ob -o $out_prefix.bcf -c x -f $ref && \
   bcftools index -f $out_prefix.bcf
 ```
 Notice that the gtc2vcf bcftools plugin will drop unlocalized variants.
 The final VCF might contain duplicates.
 If this is an issue `bcftools norm -d` can be used to remove such variants.
 At least one of the BPM or the CSV manifest files has to be provided.
 Without the BPM manifest file normalized intensities cannot be computed.
 Without the CSV manifest file indel alleles cannot be inferred and will be dropped.
-If the EGT cluster file is provided, information about genotype cluster centers are included in the VCF
+If the EGT cluster file is provided, information about genotype cluster centers are included in the VCF.
+If your cohort contains hundred of individuals, using the `--adjust-clusters` option, which will recenter the genotype clusters rather than using those provided in the EGT cluster file, might compute less noisy LRR estimates.

 Using a reference not provided by Illumina
 ==========================================